norcams/docs-enduser/docs/manage-volumes.rst

 Here, we see that vdb is the block device corresponding to the attached volume.
-Note that the name of the block device (\*d\*) may be different than in this example.
+Note that the name of the block device (\*d\*) may be different than in this example (e.g., /dev/sdb for Ubuntu and /dev/sd2 for OpenBSD).

 ..
 Important::
    Do NOT perform the next step unless this is the very first time you